david8zhang/guild-manager-v2/README.md

       - Medium Growth: Defense, Health
       - High Growth: Magic

+- Add random injury chance, which will require a swap
 - Show scores of previous matches
 - CPU training in offseason
 - Percentage chance for "Breakout" events in training and matches, where the hero suddenly increases multiple stats by a dramatic amount.